JakobEdding/Collaborative-Filtering-Kafka/README.md

 ## Alternating Least Squares
-The algorithm we implemented is called Alternating Least Squares.
+The algorithm we implemented is called Alternating Least Squares (ALS).
 Netflix once started a challenge for improving it's prediction system.
 The winning solution used different approaches, but ALS was one of them.
-A detailed explanation can be found in the original paper:
+A detailed explanation can be found in the original paper: (shorten reference here)
 > Zhou, Y., Wilkinson, D., Schreiber, R., & Pan, R. (2008, June).
 Large-scale parallel collaborative filtering for the netflix prize.
 In International conference on algorithmic applications in management (pp. 337-348).
 Springer, Berlin, Heidelberg.

 ALS tackles the problem of Collaborative Filtering by using matrix factorization.